UCLA Bruins women's soccer: Postseason

 The UCLA Bruins have an NCAA Division I Tournament record of 71–22 (including penalty kicks) through twenty-one appearances.

-One of their most notable runs, the No.2-seeded Bruins trounced their first three opponents each by a 5–0 margin, before falling in the Elite Eight to the No.1-seeded UNC Tar Heels, who lead the nation with 22 NCAA Championship titles in program history.
+One of their most notable runs, the second-seeded Bruins trounced their first three opponents each by a 5–0 margin, before falling in the Elite Eight to the first-seeded UNC Tar Heels, who lead the nation with 22 NCAA Championship titles in program history.
 The match was decided in penalty kicks after regular time and overtime ended in a 2–2 draw.